top of page

 This is especially true if you are experiencing synkinesis.

-Trigger points are discrete, focal, hyperirritable spots located in a taut band of skeletal muscle.
+Trigger points are discrete, focal, hyperirritable spots located in a taut band of muscle.
 They produce pain locally and in a referred pattern and often accompany chronic musculoskeletal disorders.

 Used for thousands of years in China, acupressure applies the same principles as acupuncture to promote relaxation and wellness and to treat disease.
 Acupressure is often thought of as simply acupuncture without the needles.